andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 If you would like to try generating some of your own fake news, the authors have a <a href="https://grover.allenai.org/">website</a> where you can do just that (with some limitations due to potential for misuse in creating online propaganda).

-It was originally developed as a way to combat the increasing prevalence of fake news by approaching this from a threat modeling perspective.
+Grover was originally developed as a way to combat the increasing prevalence of fake news by approaching this from a threat modeling perspective.
 In contrast to OpenAI’s approach to (at least initially) locking up the model to the public, this paper argues that the best defense against what they call neural fake news (defined as “targeted propaganda that closely mimics the style of real news”) are robust models that can generate believable fake news themselves.

 Their model allows for the controllable generation of not just the news article body, but also the title, news source, publication date, and author list.
 Specifying the news source causes the article to have the same style of writing that is typically present at that organization.
 The result is fake news articles that are typically rated as more trustworthy than fake news generated by a human.
 They generate a news article by sampling from the probability distribution defined by: